Nojgaard/cat/README.md

 Atom Tracking in Chemistry".

 The presented version has atom maps of each reaction hardcoded.
-These, have have been automatically computed with a version of [MØD](https://cheminf.imada.sdu.dk/mod/) to be release in future
+These have have been automatically computed with a version of [MØD](https://cheminf.imada.sdu.dk/mod/) to be release in future

 ## Requirements